arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	> **Note:** If the web application is not displayed after the deployment, try refreshing the browser a couple of times.

 1. In the browser, append **api/values** to the URL to retrieve the JSON output of the sample service.

-	In the browser, you will be prompted to download a file.
+You will be prompted to download a file.
 Click **Open**.
 If prompted, choose to open the file with a text editor.

 	![Retrieving the default values](Images/retrieving-the-default-webapi-values.png?raw=true "Retrieving the default values")

 	_Retrieving the default values_

+1. Press **Shift + F5** to stop running the solution.

 <a name="Ex1Task2" />
 #### Task 2 – Adding a New Windows Azure Web Site from Server Explorer ####